mertside/ai-inference-energy/documentation/SUBMIT_JOBS_README.md

 - **DCGMI Issues**: Use nvidia-smi profiling as alternative
 - **Permission Errors**: Some frequency control operations may require special permissions

-For more details, see the main project documentation and `launch.sh --help`.
+For more details, see the main project documentation and `launch_v2.sh --help`.